139. Light Distribution Types: How to Choose the Best Lighting for Your Space

 Symmetrical Light Distribution

-- Open lots
+- Large parking lots

 Semi-Direct and Semi-Indirect Light Distribution